Locations:

 How do uric acid stones form?

-If you have high levels of uric acid, then crystals start to form.
-These uric acid crystals combine with other substances in your body and create a solid mass.
+If you have high levels of uric acid in your body (hyperuricemia), uric acid crystals start to form.
+These uric acid crystals combine with other substances in your body and create a solid stone.
 The mass keeps growing.
-It may stay in the kidney or move down the urinary tract and settle in the ureter.
+It may stay in your kidney or move down your urinary system and settle in your ureter (ureteral stone).

-If the stones are very small, they may pass out of your body in your urine without too much pain.
-But if they don’t pass, they cause urine to back up in the kidney, ureter, bladder or urethra.
-That’s when you get pain and other symptoms.
+If the stones are very small, they may pass out of your body in your pee with little or no pain.
+But if they don’t pass, they cause pee to back up in your kidney, ureter, bladder or urethra.
+That’s when you get pain and other symptoms because the stones damage the walls of whatever tube they’re in.

 Advertisement